I just want my old body back.

 But, sometimes we just want our slimmer selves back, and there’s nothing wrong with that honestly.

-The truth is that our bodies have changed permanently, but that doesn’t have to be so grim.
+The truth is that our bodies have changed permanently and that isn’t a bad thing!

 I am honestly convinced that the postpartum body can really be your best body yet!